WJTN: Programming

 Weekend programming includes "The Times of Your Life", which is hosted by Andrew Hill and Russ Diethrick.
 WJTN's "High School Bowl" quizbowl also airs during the school year.

 Jamestown High School football, boys basketball and hockey play-by-play is featured during the school year.

 History

-The station was first licensed to the Hotel Jamestown on December 27, 1924, with the requested call letters of WOCL.
+The station was first licensed to the Hotel Jamestown on December 27, 1924, with the requested call letters of WOCL ("We're On Chautauqua Lake"), and signed on four days later.
 In 1936 the call letters were changed to WJTN.

+In 1952, WJTN held a construction permit for what would have been Jamestown's first commercial television service.
+A UHF station licensed to channel 58, WJTN-TV was abandoned after two Buffalo businessmen made their own bid for the channel 58 allocation, only to abandon it themselves by 1953 to pursue a station in Buffalo, WBUF-TV, which itself was a commercial failure.
+Jamestown would never emerge as a standalone television market, instead relying on stations from Buffalo and Erie, Pennsylvania for television service.

+Pete Hubbell served as WJTN's sports director from 1962 until the late 1990s; he died in 2025, age 89.
+Hubbell was the son of Ralph Hubbell, a sports announcer in Buffalo, and the younger Hubbell served as the Buffalo Bills' inaugural public address announcer during the team's time at War Memorial Stadium.

 FM translator

 On January 15, 2018, WJTN announced plans to acquire an FM translator on 101.3 MHz to simulcast WJTN's programming.
-Along with the new simulcast, the station shifted to a gold-based adult contemporary music format (picking up some of the older cuts from the library from WWSE and dropping most of its easy listening instrumentals in most dayparts).
+Along with the new simulcast, the station shifted to a gold-based adult contemporary music format (picking up some of the older cuts from the library from WWSE and dropping most of its easy listening instrumentals in most dayparts; easy listening and other adult standards would return in another realignment on WKSN in 2023).
 The translator signed on in May 2018.